 It really is one of the easier sweeteners to use in your recipes.
 It reacts to baking veeeeerry similar to brown sugar, and it's more nutritious too!

 As with every sweetener, make sure to do your own research if you have any important medical issues.
-Some people still doubt how "healthy" coconut sugar is.
-It is true that the amount of testing done on coconut sugar is not as comprehensive as I might hope, so I don't use it on as many recipes as I might use the above 3 sweeteners.
+Some people still doubt how "healthy" coconut sugar is, though I haven't had any problems with it.

 You can find more information about Sugar Substitutes here.

 Now there are a few different types of sugar free out there.
 Some people’s bodies, from IBS (Irritable Bowel Syndrome), Diabetes, or other reasons, need to avoid:

 I know that looks a little complex, but I’m sure you get the gist of it: there are different styles of sugar free!

 At Easy Sugar Free Recipes, I will be making recipes that have NO Unnatural Processed Sugars, NO Artificial Sugar Substitutes, but will still contain Natural Sugars that come from the earth.